We've independently reviewed this article to make sure it's as accurate as we can make it.

-If you’re dealing with a swamp cooler that hasn’t been run in a while and now you’re dealing with an annoying squeaking sound, it’s always is good practice to do a once over and look for any loose parts on your cooler that need tightening.
+If you’re dealing with a swamp cooler that hasn’t been run in a while, and now you’re dealing with an annoying squeaking sound, it’s always a good idea to look for any loose parts on your cooler that need tightening.

 This is very true in the case of portable swamp coolers, especially if you move them from room to room often, or had them stored in say a garage for a while.

-Just as you want to make sure the parts they need tightening and lubrication are taken care of, you also want to check out the parts you may not think about.
+Just as you want to make sure the parts that need tightening and lubrication are taken care of, you also want to check out the parts you may not think about.